Honda CR-V review

 As with most Japanese manufacturers, Honda has a strong reputation for building solid, reliable cars.
-It finished in 18th place in the manufacturer rankings in our Driver Power satisfaction survey, with the car itself placing in a strong 21st position.
+The CR-V finished in a strong 21st position out of 200 cars in the Auto Express Driver Power 2015 satisfaction survey, with an overall ranking of 91.06 per cent.
 Owners praised its reliability, practicality, build quality and comfort, and Honda's dealers are well regarded, too.

 The CR-V is one of the safest compact SUVs you can buy thanks to its five-star Euro NCAP rating.
-Honda also provides six airbags, tyre pressure monitors, stability control with trailer assist, and three Isofix points as standard equipment.
+Honda also provides six airbags, tyre pressure monitors, stability control with trailer assist and three Isofix child seat mounting points as standard.

-Kit like xenon headlights and front and rear parking sensors is reserved for higher spec models, though, while the firm’s autonomous braking and collision warning systems are also on offer to further improve safety.
+Equipment like Xenon headlights and front and rear parking sensors is reserved for higher-spec models, though, while the company’s autonomous braking and collision warning systems are also on offer to further improve safety.